SongQifa/ai1/README.md

 # hello-world
-just for learning used repository
+1. just for learning used repository at 20:00;
 # first change
-this is changed for test commint in the other brance.
+2. this is changed for test commint in the other brance.
+ time: 21:57